 Education & Outreach Activities and Participation Summary

-The finding from 2018 season were presented at:
+The finding were presented at:

 - Poster session presentation at the Our Farm Our Future national SARE and NCAT, ATTRA meeting, Saint Louis Missouri on April 2018.

 - Two on-farm tours (July, September 2018) at Fulper farm (NJDEP, General public field day).
 First farm tour included members of the Bureau of Environmental Analysis, Restoration and Standards and local NRCS personnel (~8 participants).
 Second farm tour included local members of the farming community, NJDEP, Academic faculty from Rutgers, NJIT and CCNY and USDA personnel (total ~25 participants).

 - A national meeting of the American Chemical Society (ASC) through an oral presentation session (Fall 2018) with ~15 researchers from the environmental and geochemical research community.